nickgasperi/spotify-personal-streaming-analysis/README.md

 <hr style = "border: none; height: 1px; background-color: lightgray; margin: 0.75em 0;">

 ## **Executive Summary**
 From 2015–2019, the total hours streamed on my Spotify account increased by over 1100%, reflecting a period of rapidly growing engagement.
-Streaming volume peaked in 2019 and has remained relatively stable since 2020. <br>

-My streaming frequency varied by day of week and season.
+Since 2019, streaming volume has remained relatively stable.
+Streaming frequency varied by day of week and season.
 Weekday activity was consistently higher than weekends, streaming 24% more Monday–Friday.
 Total streaming also dipped notably during the summer months.
 This seasonality effect is captured by a 64% decrease in total hours streamed from December to August.
 Peak listening hours occurred between 12:00–2:00 P.M. and again between 7:00–9:00 P.M. <br>

 During the earlier years of my account, I frequently skipped tracks while exploring a wide range of new artists, peaking in 2019 with a skip rate of over 50%.
-Skip rate steadily decreased year-over-year, falling to 33% in 2024, while exploring just 3% fewer unique artists.
+Skip rates steadily declined year-over-year, falling to 33% in 2024, while exploring just 3% fewer unique artists.
 My most-streamed artists from 2015–2020 were rappers; since 2021, each annual top artist has been a rock band.
 By 2024, my listening profile included a more balanced mix of media types, with annual podcast consumption increasing by 30% from 2019–2024.

 <hr style = "border: none; height: 1px; background-color: lightgray; margin: 0.75em 0;">